Detroit Fire Department: Post-bankruptcy

+The Detroit Fire Department Community Relations Division implemented the Save A Life Initiative in 2022 that includes training every 8th grader in Detroit Hands Only CPR annually.
+Ensuring within a 10 year span that every residence in Detroit has working smoke and carbon monoxide detectors.

+In 2023, the Department also implemented the "Community AED" program to ensure an AED is strategically placed in public venues throughout the city to increase the survival rate of cardiac arrest victims.
+Weekly CPR classes are offered to citizens of Detroit and all employees of the City of Detroit.
+Detroit educates over 35000 citizens annually in fire safety and installs over 2000 smoke and CO detectors annually.

 Fire activity and investigation

-The city of Detroit has to cope with a large number of fires.
+Prior to bankruptcy, the city of Detroit had to cope with a large number of fires.
 The number of vacant buildings throughout the city, combined with a dire economic situation, resulted in numerous fires on a daily basis.
 About 85% of the fires that occur daily in Detroit occur in vacant homes and buildings.
 In 2011 alone, the DFD responded to over 9,000 working structural fires.

-Numbers of fires per year declined subsequently, with 4,600 structure fires in 2014 and 3,700 in 2015.
-On average, Detroit firefighters attended to 11 to 16 fires per day in 2015.

 A large number of these fires are believed to be "incendiary" (or arson), far above the national average of about 7.8%.
 In the early 2010s, there were no accurate statistics for determining the arson rate in Detroit due to the fact that only a fraction of the fires could be investigated by the limited resources of the DFD Arson Unit.
 Only fire scenes which have been investigated can be ruled as incendiary or arson fires.
 Those fires which have not been investigated must be classified as "undetermined" unless an investigation is completed.

+Numbers of fires per year declined subsequently, with 4,600 structure fires in 2014 and 3,700 in 2015.
+On average, Detroit firefighters attended to 11 to 16 fires per day in 2015.
+By the end of 2015, 8 police officers were added to the Fire Investigation Unit of 16 Fire Investigators bringing the total to 24 members.
+By the end of 2022, there was a drastic decrease to 2154 structure fires.

 Operations

-The Detroit Fire Department is divided into 8 divisions: Communications, Community Relations, Emergency Medical Services (EMS), Firefighting Operations, Fire Marshal, Apparatus Services, and Training.
+The Detroit Fire Department is divided into 7 divisions: Communications, Community Relations, Emergency Medical Services (EMS), Firefighting Operations, Fire Marshal, Fire Investigations and Training.